 - Loan distress – as per the National Crime Records Bureau, 2474 out of the researched 3000 farmer suicides in 2015 had unpaid loans from banks.
 Interestingly, contrary to popular perception, only 9.8% of the loans were from money-lenders.
 This could imply that muscle-power and harassment by money-lenders could not be a major driving force.
 The data from the Bureau also shows a strong linkage between farmer suicides and indebtedness.
 While Maharashtra and Karnataka had the highest number of farmer suicides, these two states also had a high rate of suicides for indebtedness.

 - Lack of direct market integration – despite innovative government schemes like e-National Agricultural Market (eNAM), removing or minimising intermediaries in this sector is proving to be more difficult than easy.
+Know in detail about the e-National Agricultural Market on the linked page.

 - Lack of awareness – while there are schemes and policies aimed at helping farmers, a lack of awareness pushed by the literacy and digital divide in India, is proving to be an obstacle in improving a lot of farmers, especially marginal and small ones.
 They are unaware of the schemes, or do not know how to avail of the benefits offered to them by the government, and thus suffer.